|Turnagain Area Avalanche Advisory|

 -BeadedStream and KCI

-SPRINGTIME AVALANCHE TIPS - Timing and observations are crucial!
-This transition time can have unique and sometimes hazardous snowpack characteristics.
+SPRINGTIME AVALANCHE TIPS - Timing is everything!
+The spring transition can have an unexpected effect on snowpack characteristics.
+Stable snow can become weak and harzardous in a matter of hours.
+What to look for?
 Ask yourself these questions: Am I dealing with winter snow (cold and dry) or spring/summer snow (wet, warm and/or refrozen)?
 Or is it some combination?
-What weather factors have affected to snowpack today and recently?
+What weather factors have affected the snowpack today and recently?

 Remember the Red Flags that indicate instability!

-Rapid Warming?
+- Rapid Warming?
 Did it freeze last night?
+How many nights with no freeze?
 How deep are you sinking in?

-While many people may have written off winter and have transitioned to summertime activities, there is still plenty of snow higher in the mountains.
-On any given day conditions can range from warm and sunny t-shirt weather, to pouring rain, to cold & snowy mid winter conditions.
+While many people may have written off winter and have transitioned to springtime activities, there is still plenty of snow in the mountains.
+On any given day conditions can range from warm and sunny t-shirt weather, to pouring rain, to cold and snowy mid-winter conditions.
 Being able to recognize and respond to specific avalanche concerns is key in making effective decisions in avalanche terrain.

 Storm Snow: It is still possible to get significant snowfall this time of year.
+If it is raining hard at lower elevations depending on temperature it may being snowing hard up high.
 Pay attention to how much new snow has fallen and what surface it is sitting on.
-Is there a foot of new snow sitting on a crust?
+Is there a foot of new snow sitting on surface hoar or a hard crust or over wet snow ?
 Even without a persistent weak layer between the slab and the bed surface, it is still possible to trigger dangerous slab avalanches.
 These storms slab may also be tender and reactive right as they start to warm in the spring sun or with a rapid temperature rise.

 Below are some ways to both anticipate and deal with the above mentioned avalanche concerns:

-• Watch for the "shed cycle" in the higher elevations.
-One great way is to keep an eye on the ridgetop weather stations (click HERE).
-Avalanche activity often follows multiple consecutive days (usually 3) of above freezing overnight temperatures.
+• Watch for the "shed cycle or complete melt-down" on the higher elevation slopes and aspects still holding snow.
+What this means is avalanches that are running to the ground due to a warm, wet snowpack; wet slabs, wet loose avalanches and glide avalanches.
+One great way to anticipate this is to keep an eye on the ridgetop weather stations (click HERE).
+Avalanche activity often follows 3 or 4 consecutive nights of no re-freeze at the higher elevations.
+Rain can accelerate this avalanche cycle.
 Careful route planning to stay out from under slopes with wet and rotten snow is essential during this period.

 • Damp or wet snow more than 6" deep is a sign that it's time to exit the area.
 Following the aspects as the sun heats up the slopes over the course of the day, East to South then West, can make for great riding/skiing days ending in sunny tailgating.
-North slopes may still have winter like conditions.
+High elevation North slopes may still have winter like conditions but may also be wet if the temperatures rise enough and/or if rains in the Alpine.

 • Keep in mind, cloud cover 'holds in the heat' and can dramatically limit overnight refreezing.
 A shallow to no refreeze will not only give daytime heating a jump start on weakening the pack, but can produce less than stellar riding conditions.